GuipengXu/MA-MRS/README.md

 ### Ablation Study and Parameter Study

 **By modifying the corresponding model parameters, experiments can be conducted.
 The experimental steps are consistent with the main experiment.
-We provide the running logs of all experiments for reference.**
+We provide the running logs of all experiments.**

-- src_ablation_log: Running log of the **ablation studies** on the Baby, Sports and Clothing dataset.
+- ./log_files/ablation_log: Running logs of the **ablation studies** on the Baby, Sports and Clothing dataset.
-- src_ablation_log/CL_experiment:  Running log of the experiments which investigates the effects of **different strategies to select positive and negative samples** on the Baby dataset.
+- ./log_files/CL_experiment_log:  Running logs of the experiments that investigate the effects of **different strategies to select positive and negative samples** on the Baby dataset.
-- src_parameter_log/IIB_experiment: Running log of the experiments which investigates the effects of **different interaction deletion threshold** on the Baby dataset.
+- ./log_files/IIB_experiment_log: Running logs of the experiments that investigate the effects of **different interaction deletion threshold** on the Baby dataset.
-- src_parameter_log/KNN: Running log of the experiments in Appendix A.4.1, which investigates the effects of the **number of k in DIIG.**
+- ./log_files/KNN_parameter_log: Running logs of the experiments in Appendix A.4.1, which investigates the effects of the **number of k in DIIG.**
-- src_parameter_log/Loss_ai: Running log of the experiments in Appendix A.4.3, which investigates the effects of **weight of** $L_{AI}$.
+- ./log_files/Loss_ai_parameter_log: Running logs of the experiments in Appendix A.4.3, which investigates the effects of **weight of** $L_{AI}$.
-- src_parameter_log/Loss_au: Running log of the experiments in Appendix A.4.2, which investigates the effects of **weight of** $L_{AU}$.
+- ./log_files/Loss_au_parameter_log: Running logs of the experiments in Appendix A.4.2, which investigates the effects of **weight of** $L_{AU}$.
+- ./log_file/cold_start_log: Running logs of the experiments that investigates the impact of DA-MRS on **cold-start users**.
+- ./log_file/main_results_log: Running logs of the main experiments in Section 4.2 which compare the **performance** of DA-MRS with various baselines.

 ### Acknowledgement

-The datasets and the structure of this code are based on [MMRec](https://github.com/enoche/MMRec).
+The structure of this code is based on [MMRec](https://github.com/enoche/MMRec).
 Thanks for their work.